-- outline the importance of water.
+- Calculate power requirement of bioreactors (L5) outline the importance of water.
 (L2) - explain the relationship between monomeric units and polymeric units (L2) - explain the relationship between the structure and function of proteins.
-(L2) - interpret the relationship between the structure and function of nucleic acids.
+(L2) interpret the relationship between the structure and function of nucleic acids.
 (L2) - summarize the applications of enzymes in industry.
 (L2) - explain the applications of fermentation in industry.
 (L2)